lecramyajiv/fonts-armenian-extra/README.md

 18. ARM Hmk's Bebas Neue
 19. Arti
 20. ARM Hmk's light
+21. Atyan Dsegh
+22. GHEA Mariam
+23. GHEA Grapalat
+24. Artsounk

+The following font is free for personal and non commercial use only:
-21. Titus Cyberbit Basic
+1. Titus Cyberbit Basic
-22. Atyan Dsegh